AmandaShuman/photographer_website/README.md

 - A functional navbar to links in the page

 Here I am showcasing on the Photos page:
+- A responsive view screen to include an extra column with larger viewports
+- Fade in of grayscale to all pictures
+- Pictures turn to color upon hovering on them

 ## Skills practiced